4th International Forum on Sustainable Future in Asia 4th NIES International Forum

 January 23-24, 2019 Pan Pacific Hanoi, Hanoi, Vietnam

-Thank you very much for your participation and contribution to the 4th International Forum on Sustainable Future in Asia/4th NIES International Forum.
-The Forum concluded with great success with 34 presentations, 55 poster presentations and approximately 150 participants.
-We look forward to collaborating with you again for the upcoming International Forum.
+The 4th International Forum on Sustainable Future in Asia/4th NIES International Forum concluded with a success with 34 presentations, 55 poster presentations and approximately 150 participants.

 |Date||January 23-24, 2019|